 What is the purpose of profiling beds?

 Profiling beds have been designed to provide independence, comfort and profiling support for their users, increasing mobility whilst in bed and assisting transfers and egress from bed easily.
-This is especially important for those that have difficulty getting up and out of bed due to a medical condition or those spending a large amount of time in bed or are bedridden.
-The backrest function helps postural support and improves respiratory function, raising the legs can reduce fluid and promote good circulation, while a knee break function can reduce the risk of pressure sores on heels.
+This is especially important for those that have difficulty getting up and out of bed due to a medical condition or those spending a large amount of time in bed or who are bedridden.
+The backrest function helps postural support and improves respiratory function.
+Raising the legs can reduce fluid buildup and improve blood circulation, and lowering the foot section can reduce the risk of pressure sores on heels.
 The bed also tilts, the most common tilt function is anti-Trendelenburg or ‘foot down tilt’ which offers gastrointestinal and circulatory benefits, increased lung function and pressure relief.

-Can be lowered very near to the floor to reduce the risk of injury from falls.
+This can be positioned very near to the floor to reduce the risk of injury from falls.

-The most common profiling bed that is a similar height to standard beds.
+The most common type of profiling bed that is a similar height to regular standard beds.

-Allow for the user to reach a standing height without help from a carer.
+Allows for the user to reach a standing height without the help of a carer.